 Top up card lets you top up using your bank card or vouchers, and check your balance icon, of course gives you your balance upon entering your customer card number.

 The remaining 2 icons are used to contact the bus company by e-mail and logging in to your tallinja account to be able to view your transaction history.

 Holiday makers who are planning to come to Malta will find this app very useful right from their first journey from the airport in case they haven’t booked any transport to get to their accommodation.

 To avoid running out of credit you can also enable the auto top up function on the app.
 You will be able to set a minimum amount and each time this amount is reached the top up will take place automatically.

 A number of buses are now also offering Wifi connection to commuters as an incentive for people to use buses more often.

 Students pay lower bus fares

-Students coming to Malta for more than a week or 2 perhaps on an Erasmus Exchange, Medical elective or Internship should consider applying for a Tal-linja student card before arriving in Malta to be able to save on cheaper bus fares right from the start of your stay.
+Students coming to Malta on a long stay on an internship or a Medical elective should apply for a Tal-linja student card before arriving in Malta to be able to save on cheaper bus fares right from the start of your stay.

 If you are looking for budget accommodation for your stay in Malta have a look at our rooms for rent or private apartment.